A callus is an area of thickened skin located on the bottom of the foot, in most cases on the ball of the foot and/or heel.

 It is important to seek treatment if you are a diabetic to prevent the callus from becoming an ulcer.

 To resolve Calluses it is important to take care of the foot and wear proper shoes.
-If callus does not improve we recommend making an appointment with a provider a Laser Foot Surgery Centers for treatment.
+If callus does not improve we recommend making an appointment with a provider a Premier Foot and Ankle for treatment.

 - Supportive footwear or custom orthotics.
-At Laser Foot Surgery Centers we use an innovative method called a VFAS procedure to fit orthotics that can be taken home the same day.
+At Premier Foot and Ankle Center we use an innovative method called a VFAS procedure to fit orthotics that can be taken home the same day.

 - Callus medication (salicylic acid) can be used over the counter or prescribed by a physician.